- Preston Sturges

 - Release Date

 Compare today’s average romantic comedy to the work of the genre’s most celebrated practitioner, Preston Sturges, and it becomes tragically clear that something crucial has been lost in the genre over time: The ability to innovate within convention.
 Hollywood has all but exhausted its novel ideas about the romantic comedy, and the methods with which modern filmmakers use to explore falling in love have become commonplace, dull, and repetitive.
 And falling in love should be anything but.
 Still, the tradition of mechanical, by-the-numbers romantic comedies has existed almost as long as the genre itself.
 But story originality is not the concern here.
 The approach to the material, the technique in which the story is told, from the flourishes in the dialogue used to the nature of the characters, remains the ever-maltreated element in modern romantic comedies, and the deficient source of their rapidly dwindling appeal.
 Whenever a great romantic comedy comes along, it should be propped up and celebrated as a rare thing, because they do not come along often.
 And yet, Preston Sturges made several of them.
 The best of them is The Lady Eve.
-By the year of its release in 1941, romantic comedy convention had been well established; however, the film serves as a grand lesson to any filmmaker posed with the question of how to approach the inherent formulas of a romantic comedy.
+By the year of its release in 1941, romantic comedy convention had been well established; however, the film serves as a grand lesson to any filmmaker posed with the question of how to approach the genre’s formulas.
 Its plot has been sewn together by formula.
 But the finesse, intelligence, and innovation that Sturges commands in his treatment is what helped establish his ideas as formulas in the first place.

 Sturges had completed is original screenplay for The Lady Eve in 1938, two years before his debut year as director in 1940.
 Sturges was a relatively fresh face on the Hollywood scene, graduating from accomplished writer to celebrated director virtually overnight.
 In 1940, he made his directing debut with The Great McGinty and followed it three months later with Christmas in July, both huge successes.
 Originally titled Two Bad Hats, Sturges loosely based his screenplay for the Lady Eve on Monckton Hoffe’s original short story and kept only a few ideas established in that text; among them, he maintained the notion of riverboat gambling ship and a father-daughter gambling team.
 Sturges intended the project for producer Al Lewin and star Claudette Colbert, but that production never came to fruition.
 Once he proved himself as a director, Sturges developed the picture for himself at his then-home studio, Paramount Pictures.
 He lined up Madeleine Carroll to star opposite either Joel McCrea, or possibly Fred MacMurray.
 And when those names fell through, he sought out Barbara Stanwyck, whose reputation as a true professional had long interested the new director.
 Years before, he promised to write a great comedy role for her.
 “I told him that I never get great comedies,” she remembered.
 At this, Sturges replied confidently, “Well, you’re going to get one.”
 For his leading man, Sturges had only Henry Fonda in mind and refused to consider any alternative, but Fonda was contracted to Fox.
 Producer Y. Frank Freeman worked out a deal with Darryl Zannuck to use Fonda in exchange for a lump sum, as well as Sturges’ services on a future project.